 - Empty new surplus from boxes or bags and place each item in the appropriate labeled sorting bins on the shelves.

-- Unusable, damaged, or soiled items should be discarded in large plastic trash bags available in the sorting area.
-At the end of each session all trash should be placed in the large dumpsters located in the loading dock area.
+- Unusable, damaged, or soiled items should be discarded in the trash bin located in the sorting area.

-- Corrugated cardboard should be recycled in the box crusher on the loading dock.
+- Corrugated cardboard should be recycled in the box crusher on the first floor.

 - Discard any unprotected needles, blades or other sharps in the red “sharps” disposal containers located in the collections area.